ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 In addition, the runtime for the longest jobs has decreased by 75%, and intermittent failures due to insufficient resources have become extremely rare.
 During the migration, we took the opportunity to enhance our dbt solution by integrating features that improve both maintainability and data quality.
 This includes dynamically generating models and implementing a Write-Audit-Publish (WAP) pattern.
 These improvements ensure that our analysts have more timely access to large datasets, and to work more efficiently on a reliable and maintainable platform.

-Furthermore, the unification of the data processing tools fosters a culture of collaboration within our data teams, making it easier to share enhancements and best practices.
+Furthermore, the unification of the data processing tools streamlines our technology stack and fosters a culture of collaboration within our data teams, making it easier to share enhancements and best practices.
 Looking ahead, we are excited about the potential to further innovate and refine our analytics capabilities, ensuring we continue to deliver greater value to the justice system.

 ### Acknowledgements